 When I tell you this, it's now all beginning to fit.

-And the New York Times has they don't give the number of pages.
+And the New York Times has, they don't give the number of pages.

-Let me see what page it doesn't have the pages because it's a printed out version.
+It doesn't have the pages because it's a printed out version.

 It actually says how long it should take you to read the piece.